Aggregate Supply Shocks: Navigating Economic Response to Supply Disruptions

 Now, let's fast forward to a more recent example closer to home.
 In 2020, the COVID-19 pandemic caused widespread supply chain disruptions around the world.
 Factories were forced to shut down, transportation networks were disrupted, and consumer demand shifted dramatically.
 This led to shortages of essential goods like toilet paper and hand sanitizer, as well as delays in the production of other goods.
 The result was a mix of supply shortages and price increases in various sectors of the economy.

-• Monetary Policy: Central banks can use monetary policy tools, such as adjusting or implementing quantitative easing, to help stabilize the economy in response to supply shocks.
+• Monetary Policy: Central banks can use monetary policy tools, such as adjusting interest or implementing quantitative easing, to help stabilize the economy in response to supply shocks.
 For example, during the 2008 financial crisis, the Bank of Canada and the Federal Reserve lowered interest rates to stimulate economic activity and support businesses facing supply disruptions.

 • Fiscal Policy: Governments can also use fiscal policy measures, such as increasing government spending or cutting taxes, to boost demand and offset the negative effects of supply shocks.
 For instance, during the COVID-19 pandemic, the Canadian government implemented various stimulus packages to support businesses and individuals affected by the economic fallout.